 While it is possible to write to the copy that is located in the home directory, it is not possible to write to

 /Library/Application Support/com.apple.TCC/TCC.db with System Integrity Protection enabled (since macOS Mojave).
 On CircleCI, all images from Xcode 11.7 and up have System Integrity Protection disabled.
 Attempting to write to

 TCC.db on an image with System Integrity Protection enabled will cause a job failure.

 While adding permissions can be manually written in your CircleCI config with

 sqlite3 commands, CircleCI provides an orb to simplify this.

 Testing macOS apps is only supported on Xcode 11.7 images and newer as it requires System Integrity Protection (SIP) to be disabled.
 Older images do not have SIP disabled and are therefore unsuitable for testing macOS apps.

-If you are interested in Xcode Cross Compilation, view this document.
+If you are interested in Xcode Cross Compilation, visit the Using macOS page.

 In the CircleCI